molikto/mlang/README.md

 the project can be imported into IntelliJ IDEA, and to run/debug, just setup a profile to run `mlang.poorparser.Main` with classpath of module `jvm-main` (or something like this)

-we currently have a `.poor` syntax (because we want a better syntax: a structural editor). it uses some wired unicode characters, so to write library code, import `settings.jar` to IntelliJ IDEA, it defines some "Live Templates", or key shortcuts to input certain characters
+we currently have a `.poor` syntax (because we want a better syntax: a structural editor). it uses some wired unicode characters, so to write library code, import `settings.zip` to IntelliJ IDEA, it defines some "Live Templates", or key shortcuts to input certain characters

+thanks to @ice1000, we have syntax highlighting in IntellIJ IDEA, install this plugin: https://github.com/owo-lang/intellij-dtlc

 ## help wanted